GOSPEL BASICS -THE GOSPEL IN THE BIBLE

 1 Corinthians Chapter 15 verses 1 to 5:

-blood of Jesus“Now, brothers, I want to remind you of the gospel I preached to you, which you received and on which you have taken your stand.
+blood of jesus image“Now, brothers, I want to remind you of the gospel I preached to you, which you received and on which you have taken your stand.
 By this gospel you are saved, if you hold firmly to the word I preached to you.
 Otherwise you have believed in vain.
 For what I received I passed on to you as of first importance; that Christ died for our sins according to the scriptures, that he was buried, that he was raised on the third day according to the scriptures, and that he appeared to Peter and then to the Twelve.”

 See In Acts Chapter 2 verses 22 to 40 Peter preached the Gospel on the Day of Pentecost.
 Link to Peter preaching the Gospel.
 Comparing Peter and Paul's messages we can see that both gave the same gospel message.
 Both refer to the Old Testament prophetic message and the recent death, burial and resurrection of Jesus, all done according to God’s plan.

-FF Bruce says: "Only one saving message is attested by the NT.
-The “gospel to the circumcision” preached by Peter and his colleagues did not differ in content from the “gospel to the uncircumcised” entrusted to Paul (Gal.
-2:7), though the form of presentation might vary according to the audience.
-Paul’s testimony is, “Whether therefore it was I or they [Peter and his colleagues], so we preach, and so you believed” (1 Cor.
-15:11).
 The basic elements in the message were these: 1. the prophecies have been fulfilled and the new age inaugurated by the coming of Christ; 2. he was born into the family of David; 3. he died according to the Scriptures, to deliver his people from this evil age; 4. he was buried, and raised again the third day, according to the Scriptures; 5. he is exalted at God’s right hand as Son of God, Lord of living and dead; 6. he will come again, to judge the world and consummate his saving work."

 SO WHO IS THE GOSPEL ABOUT?